baturalpguven/AI-Driven-Furniture-Assembly-Tracking-System/README.md

 - [ResNet + LSTM Model](/big_model)
 - [Custom Lightweight Model](/light_weight_model)

-You can also check out the [Demo Results](/demo_results) to see both models in action.
-For a detailed summary of the project, refer to the [Final Presentation](demo_results/Final_presantation_MAAF.pdf).

 ## Acknowledgements
 A huge thank you to my amazing team members for their invaluable contributions to this project.
 Their hard work and dedication made MAAF possible!